tnakatani/python2_ccac/wk_4/README.md

 Instructions:
 - Each field can take multiple items
 - `fiscal_year` key accepts either integers or strings
 - `area` key requires an exact match string.
-It can't fuzzy matching at the moment.
+It can't do fuzzy matching at the moment.
 - An empty string won't limit results by this criteria
 - Remember to use double-quotes for JSON files